tvixen/SolarTracker/README.md

 # SolarTracker
-This project was made because I only had a limited space for the my sunpanels.
+This project was made because I only had a limited space for my sunpanels.
 So I created a suntracker, to track to sun the whole day.
 Pictures:
 ![Figure what](https://github.com//tvixen/SolarTracker/blob/master/Pictures/stor%20solcelle.jpg?raw=true "Figure")